Nikovash/bitoreum-builder/docs/bakery-useage-guide.md

 ./bakery.sh v4.1.0.0
 ```

-This script will run until it complets or encounters a cross-compile errors, at which point it exits.
+This script will run until it completes or encounters a cross-compilation error, at which point it should exit...

 ## The Recipe Book